 the Third Variation Agreement means the Variation Agreement ratified consequent upon the Wundowie Charcoal Iron Industry Sale Agreement Act Amendment Act 1979, a copy of which is set out in the Third Schedule to this Act.

-[Section 2 inserted by No. 11 of 1979 s.
+[Section 2 inserted: No. 11 of 1979 s.
 2.]

 3. Ratification of Agreement